paring-mc/TextDisplay/README.md

 | shadow            | whether or not to show text shadow                                |
 | lineWidth         | width per line                                                    |

+### Advanced editing

+You can see all texts in plugins/TextDisplay/texts folder.
+You can change the files and run `/textdisplay reload`

 ## Permissions

 All commands have permission starting with `textdisplay.command`